PopLizardo11/PopLizardo11/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently learning web development again (changing how I approach things this time) and some python (which I found to be extremely easy).
+I am currently learning web development again (changing how I approach things this time) and some python (which I found to be easier than JS).
 Hope I learn all of it, this time :)